redivis/redivis-r/README.md

 ## Getting started

-The easiest way to get started is to [create a new R notebook on Redivis] (https://docs.redivis.com/reference/workflows/notebooks/r-notebooks).
+The easiest way to get started is to [create a new R notebook on Redivis](https://docs.redivis.com/reference/workflows/notebooks/r-notebooks).
 This package, alongside other common data science R packages, are all preinstalled.

 You can also install the latest version of this package in any other R environment: